hillan1152/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    One of the major features of express is routing.
+Routing creates endpoints for specific data that you want to use at a particular endpoint, which helps organize your code better and declutters your application overall.

+    Express also allows the developer to use middleware for extended features.
+Express has middleware already developed in the framework, like express.json, but it also allows the possibility of custom middleware that isn’t provided by express.

 - [ ] Describe Middleware?

+    Middleware is a type of function that is responsible for authenticating routes.
+Once the function authenticates, it will push the request to its final destination.

 - [ ] Describe a Resource?

+    A database, the web, applications.
+Anything can be used as a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+    Status code 200 with a json message of successful request.

 - [ ] How can we partition our application into sub-applications?

+    Create different directories for Routes and middleware that will only apply to that particular route.
+Then create a directory for functions that can be used throughout the application.

 ## Minimum Viable Product